krystianbajno/uplink/README.md

 # UPLINK

-**UPLINK** is a cross-platform Rust tool for secure file transfer and remote management using AES-256-GCM encryption over WebSockets.
-It provides robust, real-time communication between clients and servers, allowing for command execution, file transfers, and system management through both command-line and web interfaces.
+**UPLINK** is a Rust cross-platform tool for file transfer and remote management that uses AES-256-GCM encryption over WebSockets.
+It provides robust, real-time communication between clients and servers, allowing for command execution, file transfers, and system management through both command-line and web interface.

 ## Features